 Indirect costs are also caused by - but can only indirectly be attributed to - activities in the project, e.g. rent for labs, offices and facilities; internet access and use; HR and legal services; library services, including access to scientific journals and databases; research support; and general administration.

-For a typical research project at universities in Europe or the US, indirect costs make up about one third of the project's total costs, which would be equivalent to an overhead of 50 per cent.
+Overhead is the part of a research grant that is intended to cover indirect costs.
+For a typical research project at universities in Europe or the US, indirect costs make up for about one third of the project's total costs, which would be equivalent to an overhead of 50 per cent.